Egyptian TV station announces Gaza cease-fire, but Israeli-Palestinian fighting persists

 Late Wednesday, Egypt's Extra News television channel, which has close ties to Egyptian security agencies, said it had brokered a cease-fire.
 Egyptian intelligence frequently mediates between Israel and Palestinian militants in Gaza and has brokered past cease-fires.

+Israeli government officials confirmed that Egypt was trying to faciliate a cease-fire.
+Speaking on condition of anonymity to discuss behind-the-scenes diplomacy, they said Israel would evaluate the situation based on actions on the ground, not declarations.

-There was no immediate confirmation from Israel or Islamic Jihad, the militant group involved in the latest fighting.
+There was no immediate comment from Islamic Jihad, the militant group involved in the latest fighting.

 As rockets streaked through the sky, Israeli TV stations showed air defense systems intercepting rockets above the skies of Tel Aviv.
-In the nearby suburb of Ramat Gan, people lay face-down on the ground as they took cover during one attack.
+In the nearby suburb of Ramat Gan, people lay face-down on the ground as they took cover.

 The Israeli military said that for the first time, an air-defense system known as David’s Sling intercepted a rocket.
 The system, developed with the U.S., is meant to intercept medium-range threats and is part of a multi-layered air defense that also includes the better-known Iron Dome anti-rocket system.